 08 Oct Reduce this trend of increasing obsolescence

 We’ve noticed a definite trend of increasing obsolescence across the industry.
-While the average for non-manufacturer guaranteed obsolescence has hovered around 10-12%, it’s currently more like 13-20%.
+For some time, the average for non-manufacturer guaranteed obsolescence has hovered around 10-12%, recently, it’s been trending upward towards 16-20%.
 We took a closer look to shed light on the cause and identify potential solutions.
 What we found is surprising.

-What can you do to reduce this trend of increasing obsolescence?
+What can be done to reduce this trend?

-2) If you’re in a Dealer Group, try trading obsolescence amongst each other.
-What isn’t selling at Dealership A could be selling at Dealership B. We do this for our Dealer Group clients all the time!
+- If you’re part of a Dealer Group with the same manufacturer in more than one location, trading obsolescence amongst locations helps.
+What isn’t selling at one location could be selling at another.
+Your DMS has the data needed to make decisions like this easy.
+We do this for our Dealer Group clients all the time!